-The goal of most marketing is to create long-term customers who will continue to engage your brand even as your product offerings evolve—or even fail occasionally.
+The goal of most marketing is to create long-term customers who will continue to engage with your brand as your product offerings evolve—or even, occasionally, as they fail.
 Similarly, managing people is about fostering employee engagement and growth, even when the going gets tough.

 - Find a healthy balance of predictive and reactive management techniques.

 - Focus on encouragement and development as much as expectations and ability.

 - Pay attention to the right leadership approach for each individual and situation.

 - Reserve compliance for areas where it’s absolutely necessary (security, legal, QA, etc.).

 As a manager, it’s important to be a champion of outcomes, particularly in instances when the journey to get there may stray from your original plan.
 Be an advocate for the vision (theirs, yours, the company’s), not simply a contributor along the way.